Forbidden City in the Rain

 Plan the rain-day decision

-Our private FC day adapts to weather - light rain: still go with rain-photo emphasis.
+Our private Forbidden City day adapts to weather - light rain: still go with rain-photo emphasis.
 Heavy rain forecast: we recommend swapping to the National Museum or rescheduling.

 If you want broader season planning, the best-time page covers month-by-month.

-Plan a flexible FC dayBest time to visit
+Plan a flexible Forbidden City dayBest time to visit